6 Video Interview Tips

 2. Set-up for Success

-Once you have picked the location, ensure that you are able to plug in the computer’s charger so that you don’t run out of battery halfway through the interview.
+Once you have picked the location, ensure that you are able to plug in the computer’s charger so that you don’t run out of battery halfway through the video interview.
 Also, make sure you have access to wi-fi to ensure stability in your connection throughout the interview.
 Most phones and tablets allow you to host video calls too.
 If you are using one of these, make sure it is well-positioned and stable.

 3. Research the Format